-For a single wiping cycle, turn the band to MIST.
-Hold it there until the wipers start, then let go.
+For a single wiping cycle, turn the band to mist.
+Hold it there until the wipers start.
+Then let go.
 The wipers will stop after one wipe.
-If you want more wipes, hold the band on MIST longer.
+If you want more wipes, hold the band on mist longer.

 You can set the wiper speed for a long or short delay between wipes.
 This can be very useful in light rain or snow.
 Turn the band to choose the delay time.
-The closer to LO, the shorter the delay.
+The closer to the top of the lever, the shorter the delay.

-For steady wiping at low speed, turn the band away from you to LO.
-For high-speed wiping, turn the band further, to HI.
-To stop the wipers, move the band to OFF.
+For steady wiping at low speed, turn the band away from you to the first solid band past the delay settings.
+For high-speed wiping, turn the band further, to the second solid band past the delay settings.
+To stop the wipers, move the band to off.